So you’ve taken our advice and purchased your first safety razor and you want to know which double edged Razor Blade is the best.

 As you can see there is a fair amount of consider when choosing which blades are right for you and experimentation will help you find the perfect blade.

 However we will recommend some of our favourites.

 We recommend you get a sample pack of any blade before committing to bulk buying.

 This will let you test all the different kind of blades.

 Now onto the best double edged razor blades we’ve found.

-Our choices for the best double edged razor blades in 2016
+Our choices for the best double edged razor blades

 There is no be all end all winner when it comes to double edged razor blades, it really does come down to personal choice.